epiverse-trace/tutorials/instructors/files/02-practical-tutors.md

 Intepretation helpers:

+- We can assess if the time series include all the possible deaths to observe from known cases using:
+  - the delay distribution from onset to death.
+Using the percentile-99, for COVID we may need to wait ~60 days and for MERS, ~49 days.
+  - calculating the time difference between the observed date of onset and date of death from the input linelist data, stratified by age category.
-- For COVID-19, until the end of February (on March 1st), the delay-adjusted (aCFR) central estimate is closer to the naive CFR (nCFR) estimates on April 15th.
+- For COVID-19, until the end of February (on March 1st), the delay-adjusted (aCFR) central estimate is higher than the naive CFR (nCFR), but closer to the nCFR estimates on April 15th.
 - With all data available, the delay-adusted and naive are similar (exactly the same).
 This is not the case for the data available up until March 1.
 - The MERS incidence curve seems to be in a decay phase.
 However, it is expected to have death reports in upcoming dates, as observed in the COVID Diamond Princess data.
-- For MERS, the aCFR estimate is almost the double of the nCFR estimate.
+- For MERS, the aCFR central estimate is almost the double of the nCFR estimate, but 95% confidence intervals quite overlapped.

 Complementary notes: